jason-brian-anderson/pipeline_gen/README.md

 [![Docker Image](https://img.shields.io/docker/cloud/build/yourusername/airflow-orchestration-environment)](https://hub.docker.com/r/yourusername/airflow-orchestration-environment)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 This GitHub project provides a template to quickly spin up a Docker containerized Airflow orchestration environment and offers an intuitive way to develop Python data pipelines from scratch through pytorch model deploy.

+I wrote this because, at least to me, this wasn't immediately obvious upon initially learning about Airflow.
+This build separates the airflow orchestration environment and that which does the actual data processing and training.
+A `pipeline` image is built and configured for use with the DockerOperator to handle all processing, thus allowing a separation of duties between the orchestration and processing environment.

+I'd love to know if you have a *better* way to train models with airflow that doesn't take this approach!

 With this template, you can focus on building your pipelines without worrying about setting up the underlying infrastructure.
 Simply clone this repository and follow the instructions below to get started.

 ## Prerequisites